bwoakley/PlantHealth_ImageClassifier/README.md

 ![image](Misc/HouseOverfit.png)

-The image shows that the binary crossentropy of the training set and the validation set are not decreasing much from epoch 0 to epoch 5.
+The image shows that the binary cross entropy of the training set and the validation set are not decreasing much from epoch 0 to epoch 5.
 This indicates the model is not performing well on either set (small entropy means the model performs well).
 After epoch 7, the accuracy of the model on the __training set was 63% and on the validation set 58%__.
 Indeed, the model accuracy is only marginally better than a random guess (which would be 50% accuracy since we have two categories, 'healthy' or 'wilted').

 Then, after epoch 5, the entropy of the validation set increases while the entropy of the training set decreases.
 That is, the model begins to score better on the training set while scoring worse on the validation set.
 The model is overfitting to the training set, resulting in poor performance on the validation set.